POLICIES AND PROCEDURES

 10.1 - Effect of Cancellation

 As long as a Market Partner remains active and complies with the terms of the Agreement including these Policies and Procedures, MONAT shall pay commissions and bonuses to such Market Partner in accordance with the Compensation Plan.
-A Market Partner’s bonuses and commissions constitute the entire consideration for the Market Partner’s efforts in generating sales and all activities related to the generating of sales (including building a Marketing Organisation).
+A Market Partner’s bonuses and commissions constitute the entire consideration for the Market Partner’s efforts in generating sales and all activities related to the generating of sales (including building a Downline).

 Following a Market Partner’s cancellation of their Market Partner Agreement, the former Market Partner shall not hold themself out as a MONAT Market Partner and shall not have the right to sell MONAT products.
 A Market Partner whose Market Partner Agreement is cancelled shall receive commissions and bonuses only for the last full pay period they were active prior to cancellation (less any amounts withheld during an investigation preceding an involuntary cancellation).